msank00/msank00/README.md

 ### 👋 Hi there

 I am a Machine Learning and Deep Learning practinoer.
 Primary focused on Natural Languge Processing.
-Also trying my hand at Computer Vision tasks.
+Also learning Computer Vision tasks.

 ----